Enter the Gungeon: Release

 In December 2014, at Sony Computer Entertainment's PlayStation Experience, the game was officially announced for the PlayStation 4 and Windows followed by an announcement trailer.
 Throughout 2015, the game went to multiple conventions, including E3 2015, where, during the PC Gaming Show, the co-op feature of the game was revealed.
 On March 2, 2016, it was announced that the game would release on April 5, 2016.
 The game was set to receive free post-release content, such as more weapons, enemies, and levels.
 The first of these, the "Supply Drop" update, which added several new guns, enemies, and room layouts, was released for free on January 26, 2017.
 A port to the Xbox One, including cross-buy and cross-save support for Windows 10, was released a year later on April 5, 2017.
 A version for the Nintendo Switch was released on December 14, 2017.
-A second major update, "Advanced Gungeons & Draguns", was released on July 19, 2018, for all platforms, which among additional weapons and enemies, was aimed to provide means to play the game that are friendlier to inexperienced players, but still offer more challenge for others.
+A second major update, "Advanced Gungeons & Draguns", was released on July 19, 2018, for all platforms, which added additional weapons and enemies.
+The updated provided balance changes with the intent of making the game easier for inexperienced players, while still offering challenges.

 While Dodge Roll had been working on a third major update, the team decided by November 2018 to cancel it so to focus their efforts on a new game.
 The developers stated that the amount of time they had put into "Advanced Gungeons & Draguns" brought the total time they had been working on the game to five years.
 Each new gun they added had to be tested against other effects already in the game, which wore out the development team.
 Dodge Roll released a final free patch, "A Farewell to Arms", in April 2019 to fix lingering bugs and provide a final content update.
 This update included new weapons and two Gungeoneers called the Paradox and the Gunslinger.
 A version for the cloud-streaming service Google Stadia was released in late December 2020.
 Ports for iOS and Android were released in August 2025.